dimi67ch/top-codebase/doc/playbook-usage.md

 ## Setting Playbook

 You can find the playbook at `codebase/ansible/playbook.yml`.
-This main playbook includes the roles, and you can decide which of them you want to be executed.
-By default, every one of them is run.
+This main playbook includes the roles, by default, every one of them is run.

 In the file `codebase/ansible/group_vars/all.yml`:

 ### You can configure:
-  - You can set the amount of **users accounts** you want to access your Kubernetes cluster (in their own isolated **namespace**)
+  - You can set the amount of **users accounts** you want to access your Kubernetes cluster (in their own isolated **namespace**).
+See more [here](./kubernetes-add-users.md).

   ```yaml
   usercount: 3